The Xometry app works best with JavaScript enabled!

 Image Credit: Shutterstock/MarinaGrigorivna

-How Is DLP 3D Printing Used in the Jewelry Industry?
+How DLP 3D Printing Is Used in the Jewelry Industry

 DLP printers are used to make jewelry patterns for molding purposes.
 DLP printers can produce parts with exceptional quality and resolution, which makes them ideal for intricate jewelry pieces.
 Jewelry is designed on CAD software and 3D printed on a DLP printer.
 The part is then used to create a plaster or silicone mold.
 Some mold-making resins will fully decompose in a furnace, leaving no residue.
 The mold is then filled with molten metal, which takes on the shape of the 3D-printed part.
 This allows jewelers to create complex designs relatively easily and use far less raw metal compared to more manual techniques.

-How Is DLP 3D Printing Used in Midsole Manufacturing?
+How DLP 3D Printing Is Used in Midsole Manufacturing

 Rubber-like materials can be DLP 3D printed into the shape of shoe midsoles with complex internal lattice structures.
 These structures remain flexible like traditional midsole materials but limit the overall mass.
 DLP is well suited to this because it can so accurately print complex hollow structures using elastomeric materials.
 A typical 3D printed midsole is shown in figure 3: